obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/for TTRPG.md

-- [WychWitch/Obsidian-Dice-Roller-Tables: This is a collection of Dice Roller Tables that I use to run my DND campaigns](https://github.com/WychWitch/Obsidian-Dice-Roller-Tables).
-Formatted for use with the [[obsidian-dice-roller|Dice Roller]] plugin.
 - [SRD Obsidian Importer](https://github.com/mProjectsCode/d20pfsrd_obsidian_importer) - A script to scrape and import the excellent [d20pfsrd](https://www.d20pfsrd.com/) and [5esrd](https://www.5esrd.com/) into Obsidian.

 - [Obsidian Table Top Templates](https://github.com/mProjectsCode/Obsidian-Table-Top-Templates) Templates and a Vault structure for TTRPG campaigns and worldbuilding